curblr/curblr-spec/examples/complex_examples.md

               "apply": "only during"
             },
             "daysOfWeek": {
-              "days": ["mo", "tu", "we", "th", "fr"]   //This is implied in the "designated period", but included for clarity },
+              "days": ["mo", "tu", "we", "th", "fr"]   // This is implied in the "designated period", but included for clarity
+            },
             "timesOfDay": [
               {"from": "06:30", "to": "09:00"},